antoinevigneron/CGSHOP21/LocalSearch/README.md

-This program constructs tries to improve on a given solution of an instance of the CG:SHOP21 contest through local search.
+This program tries to improve on a given solution of an instance of the CG:SHOP21 contest through local search.
 It can produce a solution with either a smaller makespan (MAX) or a smaller total number of moves (SUM).

 Installation:
 - You need to install the json cpp library.
 Command under Ubuntu 20.04: